EugeniyBurmistrov/How-to-create-a-multitenancy-application/Readme.md

 </StackedCardView>
   ```

-  The image below illustrates the result.
+  Results are as follows:

   ![](Images/EmployeeCard.png)

-  The `Evaluations` and `Tasks` subfolders include components responsible for rendering the cell fragment in the image below.
-Both components are linked to the cell through the `Controllers\CellDisplayTemplateController`.
+  The `Evaluations` and `Tasks` include components responsible for rendering the cell fragment in the following image.
+Both components are linked to the cell through `Controllers\CellDisplayTemplateController`.

   ![](Images/TasksView.png)

 - ##### `Evaluations` subfolder
-  The `SchedulerGroupTypeController` is required to set up the scheduler, as shown below:
+  The `SchedulerGroupTypeController` is required to set up the scheduler, as follows:

   ![](Images/Scheduler.png)

 - ##### `Maps` subfolder
-  Mirroring its WinForms counterpart, this subfolder houses both the `RouteMapsViewController` and the `SalesMapsViewController`.
-These controllers are required to configure the maps (`ModalDxMap` and `ModalDxVectorMap`) along with their associated actions such as `TravelMode`, `SalesPeriod`, `Print`, and more.
-The components within this directory are fragments that employ components found in `Components/DevExtreme`.
-Additionally, they adjust their height as they are displayed in a modal popup window.
+  Mirroring its WinForms counterpart, this subfolder contains both the `RouteMapsViewController` and the `SalesMapsViewController`.
+These controllers are needed to configure maps (`ModalDxMap` and `ModalDxVectorMap`) and associated actions (such as `TravelMode`, `SalesPeriod`, `Print`, etc).
+Components within this directory are fragments that use components in `Components/DevExtreme`.
+Additionally, they adjust height as they are displayed in a modal popup window.

 - ##### `Orders` subfolder
-  The `DetailRow` component renders the detail fragment for the OrderListView.
+  The `DetailRow` component renders the detail fragment for the `OrderListView`.

   ![](Images/OrderDetailView.png)

 - ##### `Product` subfolder
-  Similar to the Employees subfolder, the `Component/CardViews/StackedCardView` declaration is as follows:
+  Much like the _Employees_ subfolder, the `Component/CardViews/StackedCardView` declaration is as follow:

   [Features/Products/CardView.razor](https://github.com/DevExpress-Examples/xaf-create-multitenant-application/blob/23.2.3%2B/CS/OutlookInspired.Blazor.Server/Features/Products/CardView.razor):